 Entity Set Up

 Denmark’s population boasts a worldwide reputation as the ‘happiest in the world,’ with high standards of living underpinned by well-developed social services and free healthcare.
-And these factors go hand-in-hand with attracting foreign companies entering the Danish market.
+And these factors go hand-in-hand with attracting foreign companies to enter the Danish market.
 However, incoming companies will find these attractions balanced by a confusing employment market, with some employee benefits covered by laws, some by collective agreements and others a matter of individual contracts.

 There are speedier and more cost-effective alternatives to launching a subsidiary, with Bradford Jacobs opening the door to a hassle-free route into Denmark.
-Work alongside our Professional Employer Organization (PEO) recruitment specialists, then utilize our Employer of Record (EOR) in-country experts to handle every aspect of compliance.
+Work alongside our Professional Employer Organization (PEO) recruitment specialists, then utilises our Employer of Record (EOR) in-country experts to handle every aspect of compliance.
 Employers can depend on our in-depth knowledge of Denmark and how to navigate its challenging legislative issues that revolve around statutes, collective agreements, and European Union directives.

 Here we have set out some basic summaries of what you need to make the transition into the Danish market, whichever sector you operate in.